 1. Disable display scaling on high DPI settings

-Diablo 3 has number of issues with high DPI, one of them being problems with mouse.
+Diablo 3 has a number of issues with high DPI, one of them being problems with the mouse.
 In order to fix this issue, it’s advised that you disable Display scaling.
 To do that, follow these steps:

 - Right-click Diablo 3 shortcut and choose Properties from the menu.